mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step5.md

 ```
 Update your query to match the one above.

-You can specify the parameter value to pass to the query, in the Variables pane.
+You can now specify the parameter value to pass to the query, in the Variables pane.
+Add this variable to your own pane.

 ![Query with parameter](./images/With%20passed%20parameter.png)